All Season Garden Color with Bold Foliage Effects, Masterful Contrasts

 The golden autumn leaf color of the Ginko tree in the photo at the beginning of this section is a wonderful example of autumn leaf color at its finest.

-A Gallery of Great Plants for Foliage Color
+Great Plants for Foliage Color

 Employ Shape, Color, Contrast, and Texture